matrix-org/matrix-spec-proposals/proposals/3726-bsspeke-authentication.md

-# MSCxxxx: Safer Password-based Authentication with BS-SPEKE
+# MSC3726: Safer Password-based Authentication with BS-SPEKE

 In Matrix's `m.login.password` authentication mechanism, the client sends their password to the server, using TLS to protect against